-International Regulation Director at Corporación Unión Fenosa, providing services in the Regulation Secretariat (2002-2004).
-General Manager of Operations at Red Eléctrica de España, S.A., with significant responsibilities in planning the industry's activities and infrastructure, the integration of renewable energy, interconnection capacity with the European electricity system and changes to electricity regulation (2004-March 2012).
-His academic experience includes work as associate professor in the Energy Systems Department at the Escuela Técnica Superior de Ingenieros de Minas in Madrid, professor in the master's degree in Renewable Energy at the Escuela de Organización Industrial, professor in the master's degree in Energy and Competitiveness sponsored by Orkestra (Basque Competitiveness Institute), professor in the Higher Energy Business Course given by the Club Español de la Energía and professor in energy supply-related subjects at Universidad de Alcalá de Henares.
+Member of the Economic Policy Committee of the EU (1989-1992).
+Responsible for Spain's relations with the IMF, the World Bank and various Development Banks (Africa, Asia, Latin America and Europe) (1986-1993).
+Other: He also participates as speaker in conferences of various institutions and collaborates as professor in the International Master's Degree of the Instituto de Empresa.
 Born 27 July 1951.
-Non-director Secretary of the Board of Directors He was appointed Secretary of the Board of Directors and legal advisor at the Board meeting held on 4 May 1995.
+Secretary of the Board of Directors (non-director) He was appointed Secretary of the Board of Directors and legal advisor at the Board meeting held on 4 May 1995.
 Law degree, Universidad Complutense, Master's Degree in Tax Counselling for Businesses, Instituto de Empresa.
-Currently: Secretary General and Secretary of the Board of Directors of Red Eléctrica de España, S.A.U., Member of the Madrid Bar Association, Director of the Dutch company Red Eléctrica de España Finance B.V., Joint Director of Red Eléctrica Financiaciones, S.A.U. and Director of the Luxembourg company REDCOR Reaseguros, S.A.
-Formerly: Rafael García de Diego Barber Lawyer, Loss Department, Zurich, S.A., Lawyer and Secretary of the Boards of Directors of companies in the Inmobiliario Pradisa Group, Lawyer and tax advisor of Ageco, Sociedad de Gestión Financiera and tax manager of Banco Internacional de Comercio, S.A., Lawyer of the Legal Department of Sociedad Española de Carbón Exterior, S.A.
+Currently: Rafael García de Diego Barber Secretary General and Secretary of the Board of Directors of Red Eléctrica de España, S.A.U., Member of the Madrid Bar Association, Director of the Dutch company Red Eléctrica de España Finance B.V., Joint Director of Red Eléctrica Financiaciones, S.A.U. and Director of the Luxembourg company REDCOR Reaseguros, S.A.
+Formerly: Lawyer, Loss Department, Zurich, S.A., Lawyer and Secretary of the Boards of Directors of companies in the Inmobiliario Pradisa Group, Lawyer and tax advisor of Ageco, Sociedad de Gestión Financiera and tax manager of Banco Internacional de Comercio, S.A., Lawyer of the Legal Department of Sociedad Española de Carbón Exterior, S.A.
 (CARBOEX), Lawyer of the Legal Department, Head of the Legal Department and Director responsible for Legal Affairs at Red Eléctrica de España, S.A.U.
-Accistant Socratary of the Born 11 March 1965.
-Assistant Secretary of the Board of Directors (non- director) He was appointed Assistant Secretary of the Board of Directors at the meeting held on 21 April 2005.
-Degree in Law and Corporate Legal Adviser, Universidad Pontificia de Comillas (ICADE E-1).
+Born 11 March 1965.
+Vice secretary of the Board of Directors (non-director) He was appointed Assistant Secretary of the Board of Directors at the meeting held on 21 April 2005.
+Directors (non-director) Degree in Law and Corporate Legal Adviser, Universidad Pontificia de Comillas ( ICADE E-1 ).
 Management Development Programme for TSOs, IESE, Universidad de Navarra.
-Co Co Si Currently: Member of the Madrid Bar Association and Head of the Corporate Governance Department of Red Eléctrica de España, S.A.U.
+Currently: Member of the Madrid Bar Association and Head of the Corporate Governance Department of Red Eléctrica de España, S.A.U.
 Formerly: Legal Counsel in the Legal Department of Red Eléctrica de España, S.A.U.
 (REE) from 1990, Head of the Corporate Governance and Compliance Department at REE and Secretary of the Board of Directors of Infraestructuras de Alta Tensión, S.A., Red de Alta Tensión, S.A. and Tenedora de Acciones de Fernando Frías Montejo Redesur, S.A.